Secure Boot Violation | Quick Troubleshooting

 Fix 3.
 Perform Boot Repair via Qiling Disk Master

-If the above two methods can not fix the issue, you can resort to professional help from third-party software.
-One of the best boot repair tools is Qiling Disk Master Professional, which provides a Boot Repair feature specifically designed for various bootup issues in Windows computers.
+If the above two methods can't resolve the issue, consider seeking help from professional third-party software, such as Qiling Disk Master Professional, which offers a Boot Repair feature to address various Windows bootup problems.

-With advanced algorithms in this tool, it'll be able to automatically examine and repair any errors it finds quickly.
+With advanced algorithms, this tool can automatically examine and quickly repair any errors it finds, streamlining the process and saving time.

 create Qiling Disk Master bootable disk

 Step 2.
-Select an available USB Drive or CD/DVD and click "Create."
-You can also burn the Windows ISO file to the storage media.
+To create a bootable Windows installation media, select a USB drive or CD/DVD and click on "Create" to begin the process.
+Alternatively, you can burn the Windows ISO file onto the chosen storage media.

 create Qiling Disk Master bootable disk

 Step 3.
-Connect the created bootable drive to the new computer and reboot the computer by pressing and holding F2/Del to enter the BIOS.
-Then, set the WinPE bootable drive as the boot disk and press F10 to exit.
+Connect a bootable drive to a new computer, reboot it by pressing F2/Del to enter the BIOS, set the bootable drive as the boot disk, and exit the BIOS by pressing F10.

 Step 4.
 Boot the computer again and enter the WinPE interface.
-Then, open Qiling Disk Master and click "Fix Boot" under the "Tools" page.
+Then, open Qiling Disk Master, go to the "Tools" page and click "Fix Boot".

 open boot repair